TOAST-DOCS/SMS/en/api-guide-v2.2.md

 - To deliver long MMS including attached files (field name: attachFileIdList), attached files must be uploaded first. <br>
 - See guides for [[Upload Attachment](./api-guide/#binaryUpload)]</a> .
 - Restrictions for Attached Images
-    * Supported Codec: .jpg
+    - Supported Codec: .jpg, .jpeg
-    * Number of Attached Images: Less than 2
+    - Number of Attached Images: 3 or less
-    * Size of Attached Image: Less than 300KB
+    - Size of Attached Image: Less than 300KB per image.
+But, less than 8000KB in total if the number of attached images is 3
-    * Resolution of Image: Less than 1000 x 1000
+    - Resolution of Image: Less than 1000*1000

 ### List Delivery of Long MMS Request